allan-stewart/feature-toggle/README.md

 You must always pass a `config` and an `identifier` into the feature toggle.

+We build this with dependency injection in mind which is why there is an `IToggle` interface.
+This also makes unit testing easier.

 ### Config

 The `config` value is a string which specifies how the feature toggle should behave.